nurdwerks/storymaker/Books/Book 4 - The Stone Season/Chapter 03 - Dr. Aris.md

 ### Scene 2: The Scientist / The Main Laboratory

 - **Key Event:** The group enters the lab and confronts Dr. Aris.
 - **Detailed Description:** The interior is a mess of equipment, cables, and samples.
-In the center of the chaos sits Dr. Aris.
-He is surrounded by screens, typing frantically with one hand while eating a nutrient paste with the other.
+In the center of the chaos sits Dr. Aris ...
 He does not look up when the armed group enters.
-He is disheveled, his lab coat stained, his hair wild.
-His eyes are bloodshot, held open by sheer will and stimulants.
-He is muttering to himself, a constant stream of variables and calculations.
-The room is freezing; he has diverted all life support power to the server banks.
-- **Internal Conflict:** The group is unnerved.
-They expected a corpse or a monster, not a bureaucrat.
-Ria raises her weapon, sensing a threat in his manic energy.
-Hatcher keeps his hand on his knife, watching the shadows.
+  - **The Silent Partner:** In the corner, slumped over a terminal, is the frozen corpse of **Researcher Theta**.
+Frost covers his lab coat.
+Aris occasionally talks to the body, asking for "variables," completely ignoring the fact that his assistant has been dead for weeks.
+  - **Internal Conflict:** The group is unnerved...
 Aris finally spins his chair around.
-He looks at them not with fear, but with annoyance, as if they are late for an appointment.

-  - _Character Defining Moment:_ **Dr. Aris (The Sleepless Eye)** — He displays his defining trait: the refusal to sleep.
-He claims he has bypassed the biological necessity to maximize his efficiency.
-He treats the intruders as data points rather than people.
+  - _Character Defining Moment:_ **Dr. Aris (The Sleepless Eye)** — He displays his defining trait...
   - _Key Dialog:_ **Dr. Aris:** "Don't touch the glass.
 The condensation ruins the view.
-You're late.
-Or early.
-Time is subjective when you remove the circadian rhythm.
-Sleep is inefficient.
-I have bypassed the archive function."
+Theta, shift the spectral range to gamma... oh, right.
+You're indisposed.
+Useless."
   - _Key Dialog:_ **Angelica Ward:** "Dr. Aris?
 You were exiled years ago.
 We thought you were dead."
   - _Key Dialog:_ **Dr. Aris:** "Exile is just a change of laboratory.
 And death is a permanent outage.
 I am neither."